pangers/Intelligence-iOS-Framework/README.md

                 return
             }

             // Treat the user and error appropriately.
+Notice that the callback might be performed
+            // In a background thread.
+Use dispatch_async to handle it in the main thread.

         })
 ```